top of page

 The value of the arts is that they create a bridge between the two worlds, and give us a genuine feeling for things beyond everyday consciousness, things that could not be converyed in any other way than by symbols in images, sounds, shapes and movements.

 Through the arts it is possible to enter this rich spiritual realm, which lives within us, through the wonderful diversity of artistic creativity.
+This is what I explore in 'Spirit of the Arts' on the Musings page.

 Rudolf Steiner wrote: 'Art, always daughter of the divine, has become estranged from her parent.'
 In response I was inspired to write a book exploring how all the arts can be returned like prodigal daughters to their spiritual home through the work of dedicated creators.